 The hardest part: changing conventions without creating a new one

 Conventions decay not because they were bad, but because they changed faster than the team could propagate the change.
-The result isn’t “the new convention” — it’s a schema with three coexisting conventions, none of which applies everywhere.
+The result isn’t “the new convention”.
+It’s a schema with three coexisting conventions, none of which applies everywhere.

 The discipline is straightforward, even if it’s not always followed.